Day Eighteen on the Central Route of the Camino Portugués ~ Ponte de Lima to Rubiães, 17.7 Km (11 Miles)

 Farther North Along the CobblestoneFarther North Along the Cobblestone

 The building ahead, shown below, after about 2/3 kilometer on the road, is the Parque de Pescas, a fishing park with a cafeteria, the Oasis do Caminho that we passed after approximately 5.0 kilometers into day eighteen.
-It was 08:30 when we walked by, and it was closed up as tight as a drum.
 According to the link to their Facebook page, they are open from 0600-1900 every day!
-They also have a lodge here that may or may not be open.
-I wouldn’t plan on anything!
-This place has had spotty hours over last few years, so if it is open when you go by, you are in luck!
+They also provide accommodations in a tent with ½ board for a very reasonable price, open mid-March to October.
+The homemade Italian food here gets raves on Facebook.
+It could be an appropriate break from the albergue grind for you.

 Parque de Pescas Café and Restaurante Ahead on day eighteen on the Central Route of the Portuguese CaminoParque de Pescas Café and Restaurante Ahead

-After passing the fishing park, the dirt road bends and joins this road, below that skirts the A3 then walks down and under it, pictured farther below.
+After passing the Oasis, there is a bit of a climb on the dirt road that bends and joins this road, below, that skirts the A3 then walks down and under it, pictured farther below.

 Skirting the A3 on Day Eighteen on the Central Route of the Portuguese CaminoSkirting the A3 on Day Eighteen on the Central Route of the Portuguese Camino